Skip to Content

 The Sun as a Passive Heat Source

 The chief and most vital heat source for any glass or plastic greenhouse is solar energy, the direct sun rays that infiltrate through the walls of your greenhouse.
-The sun’s electromagnetic radiation will warm up all of the objects you have in your hobby-sized greenhouse, including any thermal mass there.
+The sun’s electromagnetic radiation will warm up all your objects in your hobby-sized greenhouse, including any thermal mass there.

-A good example of a thermal mass to use is a huge black-painted 55-gallon barrel filled with water (or whatever is conveniently available).
-You should strategically position the thermal mass in your greenhouse to create a heat sink that’ll absorb energy during the daylight hours to give it up slowly in the cold dark.
+An excellent example of a thermal mass to use is a substantial black-painted 55-gallon barrel filled with water (or whatever is conveniently available).
+It would be best to strategically position the thermal mass in your greenhouse to create a heat sink that’ll absorb energy during the daylight hours to give it up slowly in the cold dark.

 Using bubble wrap during winter as an insulation technique for the translucent walls of your greenhouse is yet another way to maximize the use of the captured warm air.
 You probably have bundles of this greenhouse insulation commonly lying around in your home – the inexpensive material from mail-order parcels.